Let’s get you startedSign in or create an account to view your personalized quotes.

 OCHO is a fairly new entrant in the car insurance marketplace — the company launched in 2021.
 OCHO is a car insurance agency that works with insurance companies to underwrite policies.
 What makes the company unique is that it addresses a significant and common obstacle to getting coverage: the need to make a large down payment to initiate a policy.

-OCHO claims it lowers down payments for 100% of its customers and saves shoppers $250, on average.[1]
-While the prospect of not having to make a big down payment to obtain insurance may have broad appeal, OCHO is currently available in only a handful of states.
+OCHO claims it lowers down payments for 100% of its customers.[1]
+While the prospect of no-deposit car insurance may have broad appeal, OCHO is currently available in only eight states.

 Let’s take a deeper look at OCHO, how it works, and whether it’s right for you.